Why the challenge being put forward at the White House's extremism discussion is no easy task | CBC News

-Ahead of White House meeting, experts say stopping online extremism is no easy task
+Why the challenge being put forward at the White House's extremism discussion is no easy task

 Friday's discussion with tech companies comes just days after deadly shootings in El Paso and Dayton